 Stepping into the Arena: Getting Gladiator, Attaining Heaven and The Road to 2400CR

 Hey guys, Tiraffe here.
 I’m back with another PVP guide.
-Note that this will be more of a living document as we approach Shadowlands.
+As with the previous guides, this will be a living document

 This time, I’m gonna talk about how to reach and keep the elusive goal of Gladiator in rated arenas.

 First off, what is Gladiator and why do people want it?

 Gladiator is the highest named ‘rank’ available to folks doing rated PVP in arenas, and there is also a counterpart available through rated battlegrounds as well, known as High Warlord/Grand Marshal.

 To start, all three of these ranks require reaching a CR of 2400 in their respective brackets.
 Being at this bracket can provide 465 ilvl gear from end of match and 475 ilvl gear from the weekly chest.
 If you’ve read my other guides, *hint hint*, you’ll know that there are better sources of similar ilvl gear (M+ and Heroic Raiding).
 The main reason people go for Gladiator aside from the pvp gear is achievements, tmogs, Gladiator titles and Gladiator mounts.
 Mainly the mounts, as the titles are actually temporary for that season.
 The mounts are no longer character specific for the characters that earn them, though, as a result of Shadowlands prepatch.
 A list of all previous gladiator mounts can be found at: https://www.warcraftmounts.com/pvp.php#category_arena